ctucker02/CircuitPython/README.md

 ![Gear 3](media/swgear3.PNG)
 ![Gear 4](media/swgear4.PNG)
 ### Lesson
 I learned how to use equations and variables to create different sized gears without creating seperate files.
+I can now make different sizes and shapes in one file by using global variables and equations.
+## Gearbox
+### Objective
+Make an enclosure for the previously designed gears.
+### Pictures

+### Lesson
+I learned how to use gear mates, and I also learned more about the solidworks toolbox.